zli117/Evolution/README.md

 ## How it works
 In order to evolve a neural network, we need to solve two problems:

-1. We need to represent the network architecture in a way that can be easily changed
+1. Representing the network architecture in a way that can be easily changed
-2. We need to find an algorithm to decide on when should we mutate a population of networks.
+2. Finding an algorithm to decide on when should we mutate a population of networks.

 The second problem is relatively easier to resolve.
 There are numerous